Articles:

 6. In emails

 Using variables in emails makes communication more personalized and effective.
-With variables like {name}, {date}, or {course name}, the email appears personally addressed to the client.
+With variables such as {name}, {date}, or {course_name}, the email appears to be personally addressed to the client.
 This increases trust, engagement, and the likelihood that the user will read the email to the end or take the desired action.
-Additionally, variables simplify the automation of mass mailings without losing a personal touch.
+In addition, variables simplify the automation of mass mailings without losing an individual approach.

 7. In notifications